cisagov-archived/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.2.md

 ### Policy

 #### GWS.COMMONCONTROLS.18.1v0.2
-Early Access Apps Service Status SHOULD be set to OFF for everyone
+Early Access Apps Service Status SHOULD be set to OFF for everyone.

 - _Rationale_: Allowing access to early access apps could provide access to apps that are not needed which then creates a security risk.
 Disabling access to these apps mitigates that risk.
 - _Last modified:_ August 7, 2024